Our Guide To Visiting Museums With Kids

-Here are four tips for how to prepare kids for a museum visit and make the most of it for them and you.
-Of course, these tips work in other cities’s museums, too.
-(For more on NYC, see our At a Glance section.)
+Here are four tips for how to prepare very young kids for a museum visit and make it fun for you and them.
+Do it while they’re little!

-Good: Do research on the museum and choose two to four exhibits to visit.
+Good: Go to the museum’s website to choose two to four exhibits or a particular floor to focus on for your visit.

 Better: Find books that speak to these exhibits.

-How: Once you have a sense of what type of art and which artists you might be seeing, head to the library and look for some books that will give you a preview.
-For example, try Linnea in Monet’s Garden by Christina Björk and Lena Anderson or the Mini Masters series by by Julie Merberg and Suzanne Bober.
-Then check out the impressionists at The Metropolitan Museum of Art (Gallery 818) or the Museum of Modern Art.
+How: Once you have a sense of what you might be seeing, head to the library and look for some books that will give you a preview.

 Good: Make a game out of your visit.